-University of Utah Health's ACGME-accredited Pain Medicine fellowship offers comprehensive training in interdisciplinary pain management.
-The primary learning site is the Pain Management Center, a free-standing clinic staffed by physicians, nurses, physical therapists, and pain psychologists working in an integrated setting.
-Most patients are evaluated by all services and discussed in a staff meeting where treatment plans are formulated involving coordinated care by all disciplines.
-The physician faculty are all fellowship trained and board-certified in Pain Medicine.
-Patient care emphasizes an individualized, rehabilitative philosophy, and adheres to evidence-based medical, behavioral, and interventional approaches.
+University of Utah Health's ACGME-accredited Pain Medicine fellowship offers comprehensive training in interdisciplinary and interventional pain management.
+Our physician faculty are all fellowship-trained, board-certified Pain Medicine specialists.
+Patient care emphasizes an individualized philosophy, and adheres to evidence-based medical, behavioral, and interventional approaches.

 Huntsman Cancer Hospital - Cancer Pain

-Each fellow spends 10 weeks at the Huntsman Cancer Institute as a member of the Supportive Oncology Service.
-Here, fellows gain a unique experience in the interdisciplinary management of complex cancer pain, including medication management, neurolytic procedures, kyphoplasty, and a busy intrathecal pump service.
+Each fellow spends approximately 10 weeks at the Huntsman Cancer Institute as a member of the Supportive Oncology Pain Service.
+Here, fellows gain a unique experience in the interdisciplinary management of complex cancer pain, including medication management, inpatient consults, neurolytic procedures, kyphoplasty, and a busy intrathecal pump service.

 Veterans Affairs Medical Center - Interventional Pain Management